marcellovictorino/ImageClassifierDeepLearning/README.md

 # ImageClassifierDeepLearning

 First big problem:
-TensorFlow Requires Python version 64bit
+TensorFlow Requires Python version 64bit.
+Installed a parallel version of 3.6.5_64bit

+Changed executable name to python64
+Added Path to Environment Variable

 This is a Tutorial to Learn about Object Detection using Tensor Flow